Zoe Financial: Zoe Wealth Reveals Latest Features Aimed at Transforming Wealth Management

 The white-labeled platform allows firms to customize the interface to reflect their brand identity while leveraging Zoe's tech.
 This approach helps RIAs build stronger client relationships under their brand, fostering loyalty and a seamless client experience.

-These advancements contributed to Zoe's recognition as a 2024 finalist in WealthManagement.com's Industry Awards and the ThinkAdvisor Luminaries Awards-highlighting the platform's continued innovation efforts.
+These new releases contributed to Zoe's recognition as a 2024 finalist in WealthManagement.com's Industry Awards and the ThinkAdvisor Luminaries Awards-highlighting the platform's continued innovation efforts.

 "We've seen how automation significantly reduces back-office workload, enabling advisors to focus on high-level planning," said Dillon Ferguson, CFP®, Zoe's VP of Product.
-"The results speak for themselves, and the team is excited to continue expanding these capabilities in the coming months."
+"Results speak for themselves, and the team is excited to continue expanding these capabilities in the coming months."

 Request a demo: https://zoefin.com/wealth-platform